What is data protection?

 If we hold personal information about you, you have the right to ask us:

 - To provide you with a copy of the information you are entitled to

 - To supply you with given details of the purposes for which the organisation uses the information and who it is shared with

 - For incorrect information to be corrected

 - For information we hold about you to be erased or transferred to another person or organisation

 To see the information we hold about you, you can ask your worker or the service’s manager for a Subject Access Request form.
-Once you have completed the form either return it to them or, if you are no longer receiving a service, send it to the Data Protection Officer at the Head office in Lewes with:
+Once you have completed the form either return it to them or, if you are no longer receiving a service, send it to our Data Protection Officer at our Head office in Lewes (2 Bell Lane, Lewes, BN7 1JU) with:

 - A detailed description of what information you are requesting.

 - Two proofs of identity: one with your name and address (e.g. a recent utility bill) and one to confirm your name and date of birth (e.g. a copy of your driving license or birth certificate).

 - If you fail to supply this information, we may not be able to respond to your request.